nlfiedler/exaf-rs/README.md

 Extracted 3138 files from archive.exa
 ```

+## Encryption

+With the `--password <PASSWD>` option to the commands listed above, the archive can be encrypted using a passphrase.
+A secret key will be derived using the [Argon2id](https://en.wikipedia.org/wiki/Argon2) algorithm and a random salt (which is then stored in the archive header), and each run of content in the archive will be encrypted with that secret key and a unique nonce (stored in the header of each manifest) using the AES256-GCM [Authenticated Encryption with Associated Data](https://en.wikipedia.org/wiki/Authenticated_encryption) cipher.
+The encryption includes both the entry metadata as well as the compressed file content.

 ## Prior Art

 There are [many existing](https://en.wikipedia.org/wiki/List_of_archive_formats) archive formats, many of which have long since fallen out of common use.
 Those that remain are not without their shortcomings, such as poorly implemented encryption features, or vulnerability to compression factor exploits (*zip bomb*).

 The original motivation to start this project began when [O](https://github.com/OttoCoddo) announced the [pack](https://pack.ac) file format.
 They introduced a novel approach to the problem of archiving and compressing files while lamenting the general lack of progress in this area.
-My own Rust version of this can be found [here](https://github.com/nlfiedler/pack-rs).
-It's speed and output size are nearly identical to that of this project.
+A Rust version of this can be found [here](https://github.com/nlfiedler/pack-rs) -- it's speed and output size are nearly identical to that of this project.